Nasir Adderley

-Nasir Allan Adderley (born May 31, 1997) is a former American football safety who played for four seasons in the National Football League (NFL) for the Los Angeles Chargers.
-He played college football at Delaware and was drafted by the Chargers in the second round of the 2019 NFL Draft.
+Nasir Allan Adderley (born May 31, 1997) is an American former professional football player who was a safety for four seasons with the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Delaware Fightin' Blue Hens and was selected by the Chargers in the second round of the 2019 NFL draft.

-Early years
+Early life

-Adderley attended Great Valley High School in Malvern, Pennsylvania.
+Adderley was born in Philadelphia, on May 31, 1997.
+He attended Great Valley High School in Malvern, Pennsylvania.
 He committed to the University of Delaware to play college football.

 College career

 Adderley played at Delaware from 2015 to 2018.
 After spending his first two years as a cornerback, he switched to safety prior to his junior season in 2017.
 During his career, he had 226 tackles and 10 interceptions.

 Professional career

-Adderley was drafted by the Los Angeles Chargers in the second round (60th overall) of the 2019 NFL Draft.
-He played in the first four games, primarily on special teams, before aggravating a hamstring injury.
+Adderley was selected by the Los Angeles Chargers in the second round (60th overall) of the 2019 NFL draft.
+He played in the first four games of the 2019 season, primarily on special teams, before aggravating a hamstring injury.
 He missed the next three games before being placed on injured reserve on October 26, 2019.

 In Week 5 of the 2020 season against the New Orleans Saints on Monday Night Football, Adderley recorded his first career interception off a pass thrown by Drew Brees during the 30–27 overtime loss.